loganthomas/mlb-pitcher-xK/README.md

 > [!IMPORTANT]
 > These are likely the files you want to look at to familiarize yourself with the analysis.
+> Sometimes the interactive plots don't render on GitHub.
+> If that is the case, copy and paste the notebook url into [nbviewer](https://nbviewer.org/) to see the full notebook in all its glory.

 - [00-data-scrape-example.ipynb](./notebooks/00-data-scrape-example.ipynb)
 - [01a-data-processing-fixing-names.ipynb](./notebooks/01a-data-processing-fixing-names.ipynb)